ietf-wg-cellar/matroska-specification/cellar-tags/tagging.md

 than one tag value with the same name to be stored, it is **RECOMMENDED** to use separate `SimpleTag`s with that name for each value.

-Preexisting files may have used multiple values in the same `TagString` but given there is no defined delimiters they cannot be easily split into multiple elements.
+Preexisting files may have used multiple values in the same `TagString` but given there are no defined delimiters they cannot be easily split into multiple elements.
 `INSTRUMENTS` ((#nested-information)) and `KEYWORDS` ((#search-and-classification)) tags allow using a comma as a separator.
 However, it is **RECOMMENDED** to use separate `SimpleTag`s with each containing a single instrument or keyword value, respectively.